darkrenaissance/darkfi/doc/src/misc/dnetview.md

 3. each associated connection and recent messages.

 dnetview is based on the design-pattern Model, View, Controller.
-We create a logical seperation between the underlying data structure or Model; the ui rendering aspect which is the View; and the Controller or game engine that makes everything run.
+We create a logical separation between the underlying data structure or Model; the ui rendering aspect which is the View; and the Controller or game engine that makes everything run.